 The toms are open and bright, whilst the snare drum delivers a strong attack with a lot of snap.
 The kick drum and floor tom have an equally strong response with heaps of low end and punch.

 The Yamaha Stage Custom drum set is an excellent choice for both the aspiring drummer and seasoned professional looking for a great sounding drum set at an affordable price point.

 - Bright and focused tones are great for live gigs

-- Excellent hardware and tom mounts
+- Excellent hardware and tom mounts improve the playability

 Up next for review is the PDP Concept Maple drum set, featuring 100% maple shells with high-end components to match.